Novemser/DSSM/README.md

     .filter("class != 'null'")

 // Then we define some commonly used ML pipeline components,
-// more information could be found val trainLabelIndexer = new StringIndexer()
+// more information could be found here http://spark.apache.org/docs/2.3.0/ml-guide.html val trainLabelIndexer = new StringIndexer()
     .setHandleInvalid("skip")
     .setInputCol("class")